Expires:202603041100;;573321

 Tides...

-of snow.
-Highs around 40.
-West winds around 15 mph.
+chance of snow.
+Highs in the mid 30s.
+Northeast winds around 15 mph.

-.SATURDAY...Surf height around 3 feet.
+.SATURDAY...Surf height around 6 feet.
 Mostly cloudy.
-A chance of
+A slight chance

 &&